CSS-Angie/Food-Forest-Foraging/README.md

 ## Thank you page

-A thank you page appears when the form in the footer is filled out.
-It is a simple confirmation stating the sign-up was successful and displays a return to homepage button to keep the visitor at the site.
+A thank you page appears when the form in the footer and on the contact page  is filled out.
+It is a simple confirmation stating the sign-up was successful and displays a ‘return to homepage’ button to keep the visitor at the site.
 The button has a hover effect.
-Eventually, the visitor can use the navigation bar, as this is displayed as well at this page.
+Eventually, the visitor can use the navigation bar, as it is also present on the page.
-When the contactform at the contact page is sent, the sent data is displayed in a dump form.

 <details><summary> Screenshots thank you page mobile devices</summary>

 ![Thank you page - mobile devices](assets/readme-images/thankyou-page-mobile-devices.png)</details>